aidanduffy68-prog/FRY-coin/docs/linkedin-personal-statement.md

 I'd been building FRY Protocol for months.
 Deployed to mainnet the day before.

-Centralized exchanges have all the power.
-Market makers can see your positions and trade against you.
-Retail gets liquidated while insiders walk away clean.

 FRY is decentralized liquidity infrastructure.
-Chainlink oracles for price verification.
+Chainlink oracles.
 Process losses on-chain.
 No single point of failure.

-Is it perfect?
-No. Will it replace Binance?
+Will it replace centralized exchanges?
+No. Will 1.6M traders suddenly switch?
 Probably not.
-Do I think 1.6M traders will suddenly switch to a protocol they've never heard of?
-Definitely not.

 But it exists.
 It's live.
 And next time someone asks "why isn't there a decentralized alternative?" - there is.